crispab/codekvast/README.md

 Codekvast is released under the MIT license.

-### Pre-built binaries and Docker Compose recipes
+### Pre-built binaries

-Pre-built binaries, a User Manual and Docker Compose files are available for download from [Codekvast at Bintray](https://bintray.com/crisp/codekvast/distributions/view#files)
+Pre-built binaries, and the User Manual are available for download from [Codekvast at Bintray](https://bintray.com/crisp/codekvast/distributions/view#files)

 * codekvast-agent-x.x.x.zip contains the *Codekvast Agent*.

-* codekvast-warehouse.sh is a Docker Compose script that runs Codekvast Warehouse and MariaDB as Docker images (pulled from Docker Hub).

 * CodekvastUserManual.html is a complete User Manual for all three components.
 It contains installation and configuration guides.